Description

-The solution: battery charge balancing
+The solution: charge balancing

 LED indicators